tkn-tub/ns3-gym/src/dsr/doc/dsr.rst

 hop count, and whenever one path is not able to be used, we change to the next path.
-The link cache is a slightly better design in the sense that it uses different subpaths and uses Implemented Link Cache using Dijsktra algorithm, and this part is implemented by Song Luan <lsuper@mail.ustc.edu.cn>.
+The link cache is a slightly better design in the sense that it uses different subpaths and uses Implemented Link Cache using Dijkstra algorithm, and this part is implemented by Song Luan <lsuper@mail.ustc.edu.cn>.

 The following optional protocol optimizations aren't implemented: